Peppino Gagliardi: Biography

-On 16 March 2022, the 130th anniversary of the newspaper “Il mattino”, he (along with other Neapolitan artists) recorded a greeting video that was published onto the newspaper’s website.
+On 16 March 2022, the 130th anniversary of the newspaper Il mattino, he (along with other Neapolitan artists) recorded a greeting video that was published onto the newspaper's website.

 Illness and death

 It had been rumored that Gagliardi had been suffering from an unknown illness since 2020.
 He never publicly announced his illness however, fans believed he was suffering from cancer.
-On the evening of August 9th 2023, Gagliardi died at his home in Rome, nearly 3 months after his 83rd birthday.
+On the evening of 9 August 2023, Gagliardi died at his home in Rome, nearly 3 months after his 83rd birthday.
 The cause of death was not disclosed however most speculate his mysterious chronic illness to be the cause.
-His funeral was held on 12 August at the Church of San Melchiade in Rome.
+His funeral was held on 12 August at the Church of San Melchiade in the Labaro region of Rome.